buildbot/buildbot/master/docs/manual/customization.rst

 Each step can summarize its current status in a very short string.
 For example, a compile step might display the file being compiled.
-This information can be helpful users eager to see their build finish.
+This information can be helpful to users eager to see their build finish.

 Similarly, a build has a set of short strings collected from its steps summarizing the overall state of the build.
 Useful information here might include the number of tests run, but probably not the results of a ``make clean`` step.